mui/mui-x/docs/data/charts/styling/styling.md

 ### Axis display

-You can provide the axes data in order to display them while loading the data.
+You can provide the axes data to display them while loading the data.

 {{"demo": "OverlayWithAxis.js"}}

 ### Custom overlay

-To modify the overly message, you can use the `message` props as follow.
+To modify the overlay message, you can use the `message` props as follows:

 ```jsx
 <BarChart